 Telstra has been making some big changes to its network over the past few months.
 From massively improving the bundled data on its plans to killing off excess data fees with automatic top-ups, Telstra has drastically improved its offerings.

-Now with the ability to upgrade your smartphone every 12 months when you're on a 24-month, it's time we took a look at which handset you should choose when you wander into the Telstra shop.
+Now with family data plans and the ability to upgrade your smartphone every 12 months when you're on a 24-month plan, it's time we took a look at which handset you should choose when you wander into the Telstra shop.

 Compared with its competitors, Telstra's range is quite small.
 Traditionally, Telstra has been very selective with which OEM partners it works with and it tends only to take on the big name products.
 Though in our list, you'll also see an exclusive that you won't find on any other network.

 Samsung Galaxy S6

 Pound for pound, the Samsung Galaxy S6 is probably the best phone you can buy right now.